 I love the degrees and the countdown for the Cricut Easy Press

 Honestly, guys — that makes it 100% worth the price.
 No matter if you have the Cricut or Silhouette, the degrees makes it SO much easier.
 Before they would say a setting, and I was never sure if I was on the RIGHT setting.
-Now I know – -and the timer counts it down for me!
+Now I know – -and the timer counts down the heating times for me!
+It’s far superior to a regular iron.
 FYI, you can get the Easy Press machine at both Cricut and on Amazon.

 Easy to apply pressure with the Cricut Easy Press

-Because the handle is so big, it’s easy to apply some pressure (just push down here, nothing crazy) to the project.
+Because the handle is so big, it’s easy to apply enough pressure (just push down here, nothing crazy) to the project.

 but, MOST of all…

 I love the Interactive Guide for the Cricut Easy Press

 They give you a free trial project in the box (I LOVE this — it helps give you confidence that you can do it correctly!)